7 Minute Read

 Taking these steps in the right order means you’ll have more of your best wealth-building tool—your income—to work with.

 So what does it take to rack up a cool million by retirement?

-Invest in good growth stock mutual funds with a strong track record, and $800 a month could land you $1–1.4 million after 25 years.
+Invest in good growth stock mutual funds with a strong track record, and $800 a month could land you $1 to 1.4 million after 25 years.
 Not bad for a midlife start at saving!
-In fact, if you bring home $60,000 a year, that’s just a smidge over the 15% Dave recommends investing.

-Just know procrastination will cost you.
-Wait just five years to begin saving, and you’d have to invest an extra $500 a month to hit your million-dollar goal.
-Even then, your potential shrinks to $980,000–1.2 million.
+But here’s the deal, people: Procrastination will cost you.
+If you wait even five years to begin saving, you’d have to invest an extra $500 a month to hit your million-dollar goal.
+Even then, your potential shrinks to $980,000 to 1.2 million.

 2. Make the Most of Job Changes

 You’ve still got a lot of working years ahead of you.
 And odds are, you’ll change jobs at least once before you retire.
 When you do, you’ll have a decision to make: cash out your 401(k), leave it where it is, or roll it over into an individual retirement account (IRA).
 So, what’s the right choice?

 Let’s say you have $25,000 in your 401(k) when you leave your job and decide to use that money to pay cash for a car.
 At a 25% tax rate, you’d pocket $16,250.
 But you’d lose $8,750 from taxes and penalties.
 Not only that, but you’re losing $270,000 in potential growth over 25 years.
 Nothing is worth that kind of loss!